jam53/AstroRun/Documentation/CaptureAndroidLogs_AdbLogcat.md

-For troubleshooting and debugging, it is often very helpful to capture the device logs.
-The device logs contain information about the status of a running application on the device and any errors encountered.
-The IAP Engineering team requires logs for open issues.
+# Capturing device logs on android

 It is assumed here that you have an Android device configured with Developer options and attached to a PC with a USB cable.
-These steps show the process on a Windows system and works similarly on a Mac
+These steps show the process on a Windows system and works similarly on a Mac.

 1. In Unity, find the location of the Android SDK.
 From the Edit menu, choose Preferences/External Tools
 2. Look for the Android SDK.
 On my system it was C:\Users\[username]\AppData\Local\Android\sdk